-If you have DIRECTV’s Genie DVR, you know that five tuners, picture-in-picture and a big hard drive make for a happy home.
+If you have DIRECTV’s Genie 2 DVR, you know it’s a powerhouse.
+It’s got seven tuners and a big hard drive, and that makes for a happy home.
 But hey if one is good, aren’t many better?
 Who wouldn’t like to have two or three Genies in the home?

 The matter gets worse with the wireless Genie Mini Client.
 Its video bridge automatically attaches to whichever Genie it finds first, and in a multi-Genie environment that can lead to a lot of confusion, as each Genie thinks it has the bridge attached.
 It can be a mess.